luispedro/blog_luispedro_org/content/blog/28-startup-incubator-incubator-en.rst

-Our experts have started startup incubators all over the world, including one in Jarkurghon, Uzbekistan, which is the leading startup incubator in the world for innovation for the Potassium-based economy!
+Our experts have started startup incubators all over the world, including one in Jarkurghon, Uzbekistan, which is the leading startup incubator in the world in innovation for the Potassium-based economy!
 We have collectively spent billions of taxpayer money and gotten hundreds of mayor's photo ops with Bono and other innovators.